paulkia/Snowball/readme.md

 # Snowball
 Snowball is a two player game, with WASD and arrow-keys as controls.
 Players can customize their color scheme, run around to collect snow, throw snow at each other, and try to stay warm.
 The first player to get cold loses!

+Snowball is heavily inspired by [Maxime](https://github.com/maxdahan)'s Java edition with the same name.
+Check out his version of Snowball [here](https://github.com/MaxDahan/Snowball-Fight-Remake).
+Even more impressive is that his is exclusively written in Java with the JFrame library and no game engine, as well as featuring power-ups!

 It took me about one month to complete everything.
 I made everything from scratch, including artwork, animation, game design, and code.

 ## How to play